yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/pagecontent/codelist-options.md

 ## **Condition Code**

- - FHIR STU3 (and CareConnect) goes with SNOMED **404684003: Clinical Finding** - the same is a huge heirarchy of medical problems that forms part of Encounter Reason.
+ - FHIR STU3 (and CareConnect) goes with SNOMED **404684003: Clinical Finding** - the same is a huge hierarchy of medical problems that forms part of Encounter Reason.
 (Plus an extra code for "no problems")
  - FHIR R4 does the same
  - UKCore however adds in **243796009: Context-dependent categories** and **272379006: Events**.
 (And mandates the list as "extensible").
 These are the same items as discussed above in Encounter Reason and, as discussed there, greatly broaden the reach into Social Care
  - PRSB instead goes with **1127581000000103: Health issues simple reference set**.
 Despite the word "simple" this is another huge list with over 100,000 entries.
 A superficial inspection suggests a lot of overlap with the "Clinical Findings" list